Looking for the quickest answer? Our top choice for home warranties is Choice Home Warranty.

-If your HVAC system or plumbing system just stops working from normal wear and tear or a malfunction, and damage isn’t caused by a natural disaster or burglar or another covered peril, it likely won’t be covered by your homeowners insurance.
-If the central air you invested in fails right as the manufacturers warranty expires, but you have no idea why, you may not have a case to make a claim to your home insurance company.
+If your HVAC system or plumbing system (household systems) just stops working from normal wear and tear or a malfunction, and damage isn’t caused by a natural disaster or burglar or another covered peril, it likely won't be covered by your homeowner's insurance.
+If the central air you invested in fails right as the manufacturer's warranty expires, but you have no idea why, you may not have a case to make a claim to your home insurance company.

 Home warranties are service contracts that ensure the repair or replacement of home appliances and systems within a certain period of time.
 You don’t have to prove that a covered peril caused your heating system to stop working.

 Home warranties are usually sold in 12-month contracts.
 You can also buy appliance add-ons through many home warranty providers.
 Most contracts include a nominal flat service charge per visit to discourage nuisance calls.

 Home warranties cover repairs due to general use and aging as well as more dramatic accidents that aren't covered by your home policy.

 Once you've determined that your broken AC or plumbing isn't covered by your homeowner's insurance but IS covered by your warranty, get in touch with your service provider to make an appointment.
 From there, they'll come and assess the damage and whether they are able to repair it.

 If the repair technician determines that the system is broken beyond repair, he or she will arrange for a replacement system to be installed for just the cost of your service charge.